 Fabulous Beasts, Group Show, Hampshire Sculpture Trust, Hampshire

 Northern Graduate Show

 – The instincts are a far better protection than all the intellectual wisdom in the world. – C G Jung

-Beth Carter’s world of sculpture and drawing features a cornucopia of dream-like, circus, or half man-half beast shape-shifters who at their core embody the contrasts characterised in Robert Browning’s ‘dangerous edge of things’ – honest thieves, tender murderers, superstitious atheists.
-A wolf appears to contemplate his kill pityingly, while a fox steals into the night with a pheasant, which on closer inspection he holds delicately, in human hands, the bird appearing potentially injured rather than ripe for plucking.
+Beth Carter’s world of sculpture and drawing features a cornucopia of dream-like, circus, or half man-half beast shape-shifters who, at their core embody the contrasts characterised in Robert Browning’s ‘dangerous edge of things’ – honest thieves, tenders murderers, superstitious atheists.
+A wolf appears to contemplate his kill pityingly, while a fox steals into the night with a pheasant, which on closer inspection he holds delicately, in human hands, the bird appearing potentially injured rather than ripe for the plucking.

 Carl Jung talked about dream animals being frightening, or ‘minatory’; about how they would often appear to the subconscious engaging in strange behaviour or exaggerated in size.
 This he claimed was connected to how we deal with our instincts, our inner nature; about coping with our raison d’être.
 The human being it seems, reveals himself to be prone simultaneously to contradictory forces, accommodating the tendency to be both ‘goodie’ and ‘baddie’ in this chimeric hinterland.